lyyljs/tdd-locker-robot/task/task-smart-locker-robot.md

 - given all lockers full
   when smart robot store bag
-  then throw error
+  then throw locker full exception

 ### retrieve bag

 - given valid ticket
-  when retrieve bag by primaryRobot then return bag
+  when retrieve bag by smartRobot then return bag

 - given invalid ticket
-  when retrieve bag by primaryRobot then throw error
+  when retrieve bag by smartRobot then throw invalid ticket exception

 - given duplicate ticket
-  when retrieve bag by primaryRobot then throw error
+  when retrieve bag by smartRobot then throw invalid ticket exception